-The Black Lives Matter movement, recent attacks on Asian Americans, Anti-Semitism, Anti-Muslim bias, and actions against other groups has re-awakened the country and the world to the problem of both conscious and unconscious (implicit) bias.
+The Black Lives Matter movement and recent attacks on Asian Americans has re-awakened the country and the world to the problem of both conscious and unconscious (implicit) bias.
 As we are exploring racial bias in our society, we are becoming more aware of other groups who are actively experiencing bias in our communities and even in our schools.
-In addition to Race other forms of implicit bias include: Socio Economic Status, Culture, Special Needs, Gender, Religion, LGBTQ+, Non-Traditional Families, and others (e.g., Sizeism).
+In addition to Race other forms of implicit bias include: Socio Economic Status, Culture, Special Needs, Gender, Religion, LGBTQ, Non-Traditional Families, and others (e.g. Sizeism).